lambdaclass/concrete/ROADMAP.md

-The ONE genuinely open dual-truth-source is **`--report contracts`** (`renderContracts`): it still walks and re-discharges every family on its own path (`vacuityGoals`/`assertGoals`/`boundsGoals`/`divGoals`/`overflowGoals` → its own `kernelDischargeLoopVCs`) with no ledger-consistency gate. `--report proof-status` and `concrete prove` also recompute, but are held to the ledger by consistency gates (sound today).
-The remaining real work is therefore #15 (contracts as a ledger view / parity-gated) and the #18e shim deletion — not a from-scratch migration.
+The ONE genuinely open dual-truth-source is **`--report contracts`** (`renderContracts`): it still walks and re-discharges every family on its own path (`vacuityGoals`/`assertGoals`/`boundsGoals`/`divGoals`/`overflowGoals` → its own `kernelDischargeLoopVCs`).
+As of 2026-06-15 it is held to the ledger by a consistency gate (`check_contracts_ledger_parity.sh`), like `--report proof-status` and `concrete prove` — all sound today.
+The remaining real work is the LITERAL-view refactor of `renderContracts` (read the discharged ledger instead of re-discharging) = the #18e shim deletion — not a from-scratch migration.
 Do not re-do #4–#14 or #18a–d; they are done (the discharge-adapter firewall #13 is kernel-checked + gated by `check_discharge_adapters.sh`).
 Treat any new report surface as needing a ledger-parity gate per #17.